mubanjs/muban/STATUS.md

   - get rid of the chaining API to be consistent with `refs`
 - [tests] Finish unit tests for all cases
 - figure out how props from HTML and parent are behaving
+- prevent writing to the props object with an error message (but need to understand all other flows first)
+- better type/validate options for prop source function
+- allow defining an array of sources, where it picks the first undefined
+- document defaultValue for "boolean" type, since it would only work with "undefined" values, which boolean types often don't return
+- passing invalid ref fails by breaking everything without an error `checkedOption: refElement('input[type="radio"]:checked', { isRequired: false }),`

 ## Refs